ksator/junos-automation-with-stackstorm/README.md

 drwxrwxr-x 2 root st2packs  4096 mei 12 13:51 rules
 ```

-A virtualenv is created for each pack under /opt/stackstorm/virtualenv.
+A virtualenv is created for each pack under `/opt/stackstorm/virtualenv`.
-Python dependencies are installed inside the virtualenv with pip -r requirements.txt.
+Python dependencies are installed inside the virtualenv with `pip -r requirements.txt`.
 ```
 $ more /opt/stackstorm/packs/napalm/requirements.txt
 napalm-base